 Want tips on how to avoid that extra weight and maybe even lose a little more?
 With foodtalk's festive eating ideas, you can manage your health and weight and still eat delicious foods of the season.

-- Buy nuts in shells – they look great in a bowl and they’ll slow your eating pace right down.
-Serve beside dried fruits and one quality cheese.
-Take your time to choose a single cheese rather than several – if you over-cater and your guests don’t eat all the cheeses, then the risk is you will over-eat them another day.
+Serve nuts beside dried fruits and one quality cheese.
+Take your time to choose a single amazing cheese rather than several.
+If you over-cater with many cheese types, they all won't get eaten and the risk is you will over-eat them another day.

 By the way, for that 6-pack of stubbies, did you guess close to a 30-km really fast walk?

-Arrived here from Twitter?
-Join up to receive our monthly e-newsletter and be among the first to receive other great food and nutrition tips.
-It's free and we guarantee that your contact details will only be used by FoodTalk for you to receive the newsletter.
+Arrived here from Twitter or FaceBook?
+Join up to receive foodtalk's occasional e-newsletter and be among the first to receive other great food and nutrition tips.
+It's free and I guarantee that your contact details will only be used by FoodTalk for you to receive the newsletter.
 Fill in your email address into the join-up box at the top of this page.